zerch/meta-haos/README.md

-This is my custom layer for raspberrypi layer from yocto community.
+This is my custom layer to work on top of raspberrypi layer from yocto community.

 Aiming to create a 'systemd' based rpi basic image